 The Town is required to maintain a current document, called the ‘Program Description Document’ (PDD), which must be available to residents upon request.
 The PDD document can be viewed here.

-Please contact us via email in the Contact Us section at the top of this page to report any illicit spill or discharge.
+Please contact us via email or phone call in the Contact Us section at the top of this page to report any illicit spill or discharge.